egauci/grunt-tenon-client/README.md

 Tenon Tests
 ===========

-This is an exploration of [TENON](http://tenon.io/) - a web accessiblity testing API - in the form of a Grunt plugin.
+This is a Grunt plugin for [TENON](http://tenon.io/) - a web accessiblity testing API.

 Tenon docs: http://tenon.io/documentation/